 Under the General Data Protection Regulation (GDPR), the controllers must determine the legal basis for each purpose of data processing operations carried out under its responsibility (i.e. data processing carried out either by itself or by its processor).
-The different

 Data Protection by design and by default are principles defined in article 25 of the General Data Protection Regulation (GDPR).

 Under the EU general data protection regulation (GDPR), any data processing activities must be compliant with six privacy principles, which are the cornerstone of the european privacy regulation and most international privacy laws.
-The privacy principles are set out in

 Under the General Data Protection Regulation (GDPR), any person (including organisations) handling personal data is subject to a different level of obligations and responsibilities with regard to the personal data processing operations they carry out depending on whether they are acting as a processor, a controller or a joint controller.